evaristocuesta/evaristocuesta.com-old/README.md

 # landingpage
-Landing page for evaristo.info using CSS animations and particles.js
+Landing page using pure CSS and Javascript animations